JPX62/T-REX-scrapper/README.md

 FROM TEAM TOXIC

-GREAT THANKS AND CREDIANTALS GOES TO
+💫GREAT THANKS AND CREDIANTALS GOES TO💫
 - [DIPESH XD](https://github.com/DipeshxD/DipeshxD)😘 -
 Thanks to this great coder for his codes.
 Full Respect